Acer argutum

-Acer argutum, commonly known in English as pointed-leaf maple and in Japanese as asanoha-kaede, is a species of deciduous flowering tree native to Japan.
+Acer argutum, commonly known as pointed-leaf maple, is a species of deciduous flowering tree native to Japan.
 It is a member of the genus Acer, in the family Sapindaceae.
 It has an upright growth habit and can reach heights of 10 m tall.

 Etymology

 The genus epithet acer stems from the Latin "acro-", which roughly translates to sharp or rise out, referring to the shape of the leaves.
 In a similar vein, the species epithet argutum translates to mean "with notched edges".

 Distribution and habitat

 The pointed-leaf maple is native to areas near bodies of water such as rivers and streams, at elevations of 800–1900 metres.
 It is found of the woodland, subalpine mountainous areas of Honshu and Shikoku in Japan.
 It is often found at the edges of forests, as it requires partial sunlight; it grows in any type of soil and tolerates all pH levels.